HSAlexandre/selenium-automated-purchase-test/README.md

 # 🛒 Automated Functional Test Purchase Flow with Selenium

-This project demonstrates an automated **end-to-end purchase process** using Python, Selenium and pytest.
+This project demonstrates an automated **end-to-end purchase process** using **Python, Selenium and pytest**.
 It simulates a user navigating to an e-commerce site, accessing the shop, finding a product ("Blackberry"), adding it to the cart, selecting a country, and finalizing the purchase.
+This project uses **Page Object Model** design pattern.

 ---